 - There is a huge defender's advantage at the entrance of the actual base, but once they do get into your base and destroy your barracks, the game is pretty much over.
 It doesn't end at that point though, giving the winning team plenty of opportunity to spawn camp the losers.

 - League of Legends has many measures to slow down the scales tipping.
 For instance, killing a player who already died lots without getting kills will only give you a pittance of gold, while the weaker player gets tons of money if he does manage to gain the upper hand.
 It doesn't prevent unstable equilibrium, but it makes it less overwhelming.

-- However, it then also has objectives like Dragon and Baron, neutral monsters which grant large gold and power advantages to the team that killed them.
-While both are intended to be more useful for the losing team, they are usually taken by the winning team instead.
-Add to this the lack of gold-independent character abilities compared to other similar games (disables have much shorter duration and can actually be countered by spending gold on tenacity items, etc).
-The end result is a game where, as revealed by one strategy site based on analysis of pro matches, the team with so much as a 10% gold lead at 12 minutes is 90% likely to win the (30-40 minute) match.
+- However, it then also has objectives like Dragon and Baron, neutral monsters which grant lots of gold and a major Status Buff, respectively, to the team that killed them.
+They were intended as Comeback Mechanics, but they actually tend to decide the match in favor of the team that gets them.
+Even worse, Gold has a bigger influence on gameplay and ability use in LoL than it does elsewhere (disables have much shorter duration and can actually be countered by spending gold on tenacity items, etc).
+The end result is a game where, as revealed by one strategy site based on analysis of pro matches, the team with so much as a 10% gold lead at 12 minutes in is 90% likely to win the (30-40 minute) match.